 - Rural projects should be

 included.
 The size of a project is not important.
 Where the work

-a given locale are the important factors.
+in a given location are the important factors.

-For more information about the prevailing wage
+For more information about the prevailing wage survey,

 or at (702) 486-2650.